 Turn on the candle as a reminder of Jesus' presence with us.
 Invite children to close their eyes and breathe deeply, taking in the oil fragrance that has filled the room.
 Allow for a few moments of silence as they breathe in and out.
-Encourage them to imagine Jesus present with them here in the room with kind eyes as he looks at them.
+Encourage them to imagine Jesus present with them here in the room, looking at them with kind eyes.